 Small entity is: (a) an individual; (b) small business with less than 500 employees; or (c) a nonprofit organization including a university or other institution of higher education located in any country.
 (37 CFR 1.27; 13 CFR 121.802)

-Micro entity is: (a) qualifies as a small entity; (b) has not been named as an inventor on more than 4 previously filed patent applications, other than applications filed in another country, provisional applications under section 111(b), or international applications filed under the treaty defined in section 351(a) for which the basic national fee under section 41(a) was not paid; (c) did not, in the calendar year preceding the calendar year in which the applicable fee is being paid, have a gross income, exceeding $206,109; and (d) has not assigned, granted, or conveyed, and is not under an obligation by contract or law to assign, grant, or convey, a license or other ownership interest in the application concerned to an entity that, in the calendar year preceding the calendar year in which the applicable fee is being paid, had a gross income, as defined in section 61(a) of the Internal Revenue Code of 1986, exceeding $ 206,109.
-(35 U.S.C.
-123; and https://www.uspto.gov/patent/laws-and-regulations/micro-entity-status-gross-income-limit)
+(A) (1) qualifies as a small entity; (2) has not been named as an inventor on more than 4 previously filed patent applications, other than applications filed in another country, provisional applications, or international applications; (3) did not, in the calendar year preceding the calendar year in which the applicable fee is being paid, have a gross income, exceeding $202,563; and (4) has not assigned the application to an entity that, in the calendar year preceding the calendar year in which the applicable fee is being paid, had a gross income, exceeding $202,563.
+(This income number changes, double a possible change at USPTO Explanation of Micro Entity Status); or

 Based on "Institution of Higher Education"

 (B) (1) qualifies as a small entity; and (i) is employed by a non-profit "institution of higher education"; or (ii) will assign the patent rights to a non-profit "institution of higher education" (MPEP 509.04)